 The muscles of the eye are designed to stabilize and move the eyes.
 All eye muscles have a resting muscle tone that is designed to stabilize eye position.
 During movements, certain muscles increase their activity while others decrease it.
 The movements of the eye include: adduction (the pupil directing toward the nose); abduction (the pupil directed laterally); elevation (the pupil directed up); depression (the pupil directed down); intorsion (the top of the eye moving toward the nose); and extorsion (the superior aspect of the eye moving away from the nose).
 Horizontal eye movements are rather simple.
 Increased activity of the lateral rectus will direct the pupil laterally, while increased activity of the medial rectus will direct it medially.
 However, movements of the eyes above or below the horizontal plane are complicated and require, at the minimum, activation of pairs of muscles.
-This is because the obit is not directed straight forward in the head and, therefore, there is no one muscle positioned to direct the eye straight up or down without the simultaneous occurence of unwanted movements.
+This is because the orbit is not directed straight forward in the head and, therefore, there is no one muscle positioned to direct the eye straight up or down without the simultaneous occurrence of unwanted movements.
 Because of this, the protocol for testing eye movements is somewhat more complicated than might be expected.

 Figure 4-1 illustrates the correct eye positions for testing the extraocular muscles in relative isolation.
 As can be seen in Figures 4-1 and 4-2, a lateral position of the eyeball is necessary for testing the inferior and superior recti, whereas a medial position is necessary for testing the inferior and superior oblique.
 This is because, in the position of lateral gaze, the superior and inferior rectus muscles are in line with the axis of the globe, "straightening out the pull" of these muscles and allowing them to move the eye straight up or down.
 When the eye is directed nasally (medially), the oblique muscles align with the axis of the globe and are, therefore, the prime muscles for vertical gaze when the eye is adducted.
-Vertical gaze from the neutral position (Fig. 4-1) is accomplished by simultaneous activation of the superior rectus and inferior oblique (for upgaze) and of the inferior rectus and superior oblique (for downgaze).
+Vertical gaze from the neutral position (Figure 4-1) is accomplished by simultaneous activation of the superior rectus and inferior oblique (for upgaze) and of the inferior rectus and superior oblique (for downgaze).
 It is not necessary to have the patient look straight up and down in order to test each of the extraocular muscles.
 However, this may reveal evidence of vertical nystagmus (a sign of brain stem vestibular damage) and can determine the integrity of the midbrain center for vertical gaze (which may be defective despite adequate individual muscle activity).
 Figure 4-3 illustrates the expected findings with isolated loss of function of cranial nerves III, IV, and VI.

 Since there is resting tone in all of the eye muscles, isolated weakness in one muscle results in deviation of the eye due to the unopposed action of all of the remaining muscles.
 This typically results in double vision when the person tries to look straight ahead (although some patient may ignore the input from one eye).
 The afflicted person often adjusts their head position in an attempt to ameliorate the double vision caused by the muscle imbalance.
 The position that their head assumes is one that permits them to use their "good eye" to line up with the affected one.
 This is often successful in cases of isolated damage to cranial nerve IV or VI, with the head assuming the position shown in Figure 4-3.
 In this figure, the dashed vector lines show which directions of muscle pull are lost.
 The solid vector lines indicate the resting tonus of the remaining extraocular muscles.
 Note that the head is tilted in CN IV damage.
 This is the classic position from which the English phrase "cockeyed" is derived.
 When cranial nerve III is involved, there may be enough ptosis to close the eye (preventing diplopia).
 However, if the eye is open, there is usually too much imbalance to be overcome by head positioning and patients usually have diplopia.